Why Reducing CO2 Emissions Should be a Priority for Logistics

 GHG Emissions in Finished Vehicle Logistics

 In the area of Finished Vehicle Logistics, the topic of GHG is now omnipresent, especially in Europe.
 Many automobile manufacturers see their global responsibility and set ambitious goals, which include a step-by-step reduction of net-zero carbon emissions, CO2 reductions in logistics and achievement of climate, neutrality between 2040 and 2050.
 To achieve these goals, GHG emissions must be reduced in all three scopes.
 Since, from the point of view of the vehicle manufacturer (OEM), logistics services are indirect emissions, all activities in the area of finished vehicle logistics are to be assigned to Scope 3.
+WHAT ARE THE THREE SCOPES OF EMISSIONS?
+LEARN MORE HERE.
 To realize the above-mentioned reduction targets, four steps are essentially required.
 These are shown in the following graphic.

 Source: ICL Systems